-Bake in Advanced Test Automation from the Start
+Bake in Software Test Automation from the Start

 Codeless automation is no different.
 Some believe codeless automation can only automate simple tests, but that’s not entirely true.
 The same foundation that supports advanced test automation scripts also enables codeless automation to thrive.
 While it might make sense to begin with simpler automated test cases for the sake of alleviating a backlog and getting familiar with the product, there’s no reason why codeless automation tools can’t handle sophisticated tests — again, as long as you’ve planned appropriately.

-Here's how to approach advanced test automation with a codeless automation tool, such as Applause Codeless Automation.
+Here's how to approach software test automation with a codeless automation tool, such as Applause Codeless Automation.

 The concept of inclusive automation